Deriving photon spin from relativistic quantum equations: Nonlocality of photon spin and relativistic quantum constraint: Darwin's Equations and Relativistic Quantum Constraint

 where $p_0=-i \hbar \frac{\partial}{\partial x_0}$ and summation convention has been used.
 Multiplying this equation by $\Gamma_\nu p_\nu$ on the left and using Eqs. (\ref{p1}) and (\ref{p2}), we have

 It is of course not Lorentz covariant.
 But upon substituting Eq. (\ref{RQC}), we get the following Klein-Gordon equation for zero-mass particles \cite{Darw},

 which is Lorentz covariant.
 This shows that Eq. (\ref{RQC}) is necessary for the Dirac-like equation (\ref{DLE}) to be Lorentz covariant.
 In other words, Eq. (\ref{RQC}) acts as a RQC on the photon.
+The transformation formula for the wavefunction under Lorentz transformations is given in Appendix \ref{LT} and the Lorentz covariance of Darwin's equations (\ref{REoM}) is shown in Appendix \ref{LC}.
 We will see in the next section that the Dirac-like equation itself implies the existence of the spin.

-\section{Spin predicted solely by Dirac-like equation}
+\section{Spin Predicted Solely by Dirac-like Equation}

 Putting the RQC (\ref{RQC}) aside, it is not difficult to show by use of the Dirac-like equation (\ref{DLE}) that the orbital angular momentum $\mathbf{L}=\mathbf{x} \times \mathbf{p}$ is not a constant of motion,